calabozo/webgenekfca/README.md

 To upload data you must login.
 The default user/password is admin/admin1.

 The file format can be:
--Several Affymetrix CEL files.
+* Several Affymetrix CEL files.
--A gene expression file in the format given by the Affymetrix apt-probeset-summarize.
+* A gene expression file in the format given by the Affymetrix apt-probeset-summarize.
 Several count read files obttained with htseq-count or a equivalent program.
--A gene expression file in the format given by the Affymetrix apt-probeset-summarize.
+* A gene expression file in the format given by the Affymetrix apt-probeset-summarize.
 Several count read files obttained with htseq-count or a equivalent program.

 You can start downloading the CEL files from: